dotansimha/graphql-code-generator/website/docs/presets/index.md

 title: All Presets
 ---

-GraphQL Code Generator also support presets - which is a way to manipulate and effect the execution of plugins.
+GraphQL Code Generator also support presets - which is a way to manipulate and affect the execution of plugins.

 Presets are CLI extensions, that allow manipulation of a `generates` section of codegen, based on custom logic.